-In Nepal, sometimes Hindu religious rules necessitate that mourners (especially women) not talk to strangers.
+In Nepal, for example, Hindu religious rules can sometimes mean that mourners (especially women) don't talk to strangers.

 Don’t miss any crucial and accurate details while writing the story – this includes facts, names, and other statistics.
 Always check back with the survivors to re-verify names and facts.

 Take care though to not be not too explicit with any disturbing details while portraying an incident like the Nepal earthquake.

 Avoid clichés used to describe someone's death or their state of mind.

 Understand that you’re a reporter, but your job is not bigger than the emergency workers at the scene.
 Never let your presence negatively affect the rescue operations in any way.